JulieAllevato/Python-Project/README.md

 **Recommendations:**

+  * Create a dynamic pricing model to offer a 15% discount on top-5 cuisines during weekday peak hours (11am-1pm) to shift demand, potentially increasing weekday revenue by 8%.
     * FoodHub could bring in more revenue if there were more orders placed on the weekdays.
     * Offer promotions and discounts on the top five popular cuisine types (American, Japanese, Italian, Chinese, and Mexican) specifically during weekdays to incentivize more customer purchases and increase overall order volume.
   * Investigate and optimize the logistics process to reduce the longer delivery times on weekdays, as this could directly improve customer satisfaction and retention.